Courage in Language and Thought – The Dreiser Legacy

 This sculpture will become the third on the “Cultural Trail,” which was established when Max Ehrmann at the Crossroads was installed in 2010.
 The second, A Song for Indiana, was installed in 2014 in Fairbanks Park, honoring Dreiser’s brother, composer Paul Dresser.

-Through this project the community will celebrate the important legacy of a cultural figure whose contributions to literature reflect positively on Terre Haute throughout the world.
-Thank you very much for your consideration.
+Through this project and ongoing educational programs the community will learn more about and celebrate an important writer from Terre Haute whose contributions to literature reflect positively on Terre Haute throughout the world.